Introduction

 PCI DSS compliance

-The Payment Card Industry Data Security Standard (PCI DSS) is a well-known data protection standard.
-It sets rules for handling card-based payment data.
+The Payment Card Industry Data Security Standard (PCI DSS) sets rules for handling card-based payment data.
+Here are the compliance requirements that you must know:

 Importance of strong payment security